lmorg/murex/docs/commands/devnull.md

 ### Detail

-While this method does exist, a more idiomatic way to surpress STDOUT is to use the named pipe property rather than piping to null:
+While this method does exist, a more idiomatic way to suppress STDOUT is to use the named pipe property rather than piping to null:

     » out: <null> "Hello, world!"